 - Signatures of the student, Dissertation Director, and the Director of Graduate Studies

-- Affirmation of Approval, a brief statement from the Department Chairperson or from a Faculty Member designated by the Chairperson, confirming the student submitting an application is eligible and the Chair approves the applicants request for funding
+- Affirmation of Approval, a brief statement from the Department Chairperson or from a Faculty Member designated by the Chairperson, confirming the nominated student is eligible and the Chair approves the applicants request for funding

 - Abstract of dissertation proposal (100 words)